 Disadvantages: Low success rate (39%).
 Takes weeks to months of daily applications, along with regular pairing (debridement) of the wart in the clinic.
 Not recommended for certain patients including patients with diabetes, peripheral neuropathy, and poor circulation as the acid can cause a wound.
 Prolonged treatment not recommended in children and pregnancy.
 Lower success rate in children younger than 12y.

 Before applying the acid, some suggest soaking in warm water for 5-10 minutes, then drying of the area before using a file, emery board or pumice stone to remove the thickness of the lesion.
-Then apply the acid and use a non-porous tape such as duct tape to occlude the lesion.
+Then apply the acid with occlusion by a duct tape of a bandage.

 One of the most (and challenging) parts of this treatment regimen is patient compliance.